A Comprehensive Study of Automatic Program Repair on the QuixBugs Benchmark: Empirical Results

-\autoref{tab:quixbug-tests} presents characteristics, including the numerical statistics and failure test symptoms of \quixbugs.
-All 40 buggy programs of \quixbugs are implementations of classic algorithms, such as sorting algorithms \textit{bucketsort, mergesort, quicksort} and etc. Program names are given in the first column in alphabetical order.
-The second column presents the type of bug of each program.
-There are 14 different bug types, what can be seen is that the bug types are diverse: some bugs could be repaired by replacing operators (A, C); other bugs could be repaired by adding conditional statements (D); repaired by inserting a new line of code (N), etc. Thus, if one repair approach can repair most of buggy programs in \quixbugs, it would mean that this approach is general in essence.
+This diversity of bug types implies that repair approaches should also consider a diverse set of repair transformations: for example, some bugs could be repaired by replacing operators (e.g., \textit{incorrect comparison operator}); other bugs could be repaired by replacing code (e.g., \textit{ reference to an incorrect variable}); or by inserting a new line of code (e.g., \textit{missing lines with a function call})).
+This implies that, for repairing all of \quixbugs buggy programs, we need one or more approaches capable of applying a wide set of repair transformations.
+Thus, if one repair approach can repair most of the buggy programs in \quixbugs, it would mean that this approach is general in essence.

-The third column gives the line of code (LOC) per program ranging from 9 to 67 lines, which can be considered as small.
+\paragraph{Program size} The third column gives the lines of code (LOC) per program ranging from 9 to 67 lines, which can be considered as small.
 However, we note that 14 are recursive programs and 13 programs contain nested loops.
-It means that, despite a small program size, the time complexity or space complexity of those programs is sometimes non-trivial. \autoref{tab:quixbug-tests} also summarizes the statistics about JUnit tests: the fourth and fifth columns present the number of passing tests and failing tests.
-The six column gives the branch coverage information of JUnit tests.
-The seventh column presents the test execution time for each program.
-For instance, program ”bitcount“ has no passing test and 9 failing tests, that execute in 900 seconds (all failing tests are infinite loops, which are stopped with the \junit timeout to 60s).
+It means that, despite a small program size (which can lead to a small search space), the time complexity or space complexity of those programs is sometimes non-trivial.

-We see that all programs from the new version of the \quixbugs that we introduced have at least one failing JUnit test to expose the bug, which means that the prerequisite of test-suite repair is met.
+\paragraph{Characteristics of test suites} \autoref{tab:quixbug-tests} also summarizes the statistics about JUnit tests: the fourth and fifth columns present the number of passing tests and failing tests.
+As we discussed in \autoref{benchmark}, all programs from the new version of the \quixbugs have at least one failing JUnit test to expose the bug, which means that the prerequisite of test suite repair is met.
 There are 15 programs with no passing tests.
 All benchmarks of the literature, to our knowledge, contain at least one passing test.
-Passing tests are important for repair approaches to model the expected behavior of the program, which means without these passing tests, synthesis based approaches, such as Nopol, have degenerated synthesis problems when repairing \quixbugs programs.
+Passing tests are important for repair approaches to model the expected behavior of the program, which means that, without these passing tests, synthesis-based approaches such as Nopol have degenerated synthesis problems when repairing \quixbugs programs.